≡ Menu

 * AB InBev’s fiscal year begins on Jan 1 and ends on Dec 31.

-Despite the rise in revenue and profitability in post-pandemic periods, margins have continued to depress, suggesting that AB InBev may have raised volume at the expense of margins.
+Despite the rise in revenue and profitability, margins have remained depressed, suggesting that AB InBev may have increased volume at the expense of margins.

 AB InBev’s High Indebtedness